Using Different Versions of R

 In addition, RStudio Server scans all subdirectories of the following directories within

 For example, any of the following installed versions of R will be automatically detected by RStudio Server:

 /opt/R/3.1.0 /opt/R/3.2.0 /opt/local/R/3.1.0 /opt/local/R/3.2.0

 If you have versions of R located at other places in the file system RStudio Server can still utilize them however you’ll need to explicitly specify their location in a configuration file.
-For more information, see Chapter 6: R Versions of the RStudio Server Pro Admin Guide.
+For more information, see the R Executable and Libraries section of the RStudio Server Pro Admin Guide.

 If you are running RStudio within a web browser then the version of R is determined by whatever version of R is running alongside RStudio Server.
 The version currently in use on the server can be be printed using the following command: